chnm/thatcamp-org/wp-content/plugins/auto-hyperlink-urls/readme.txt

 Tags: links, link, URLs, url, auto-link, hyperlink, make_clickable, coffee2code
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Requires at least: 4.1
+Requires at least: 4.7
-Tested up to: 4.5
+Tested up to: 4.9
-Stable tag: 5.0
+Stable tag: 5.2

-Automatically hyperlink text URLs and email addresses originally written only as plaintext.
+Automatically turns plaintext URLs and email addresses into links.

 == Description ==

-Automatically hyperlink text URLs and email addresses originally written only as plaintext.
+Automatically turns plaintext URLs and email addresses into links.

 This plugin seeks to replace and extend WordPress's default auto-hyperlinking function.
 This plugin uses different pattern matching expressions than the WordPress default in order to prevent inappropriate adjacent characters from becoming part of the link (as WordPress has improved over the years, nowadays this is just a few edge cases like text links that are braced or bracketed) and it prevents invalid URIs (i.e. http://blah) from becoming links.